uber-go/guide/style.md

 ### Receivers and Interfaces

-Methods with value receivers can be called on pointers as well as values.
+Methods with pointer receivers can be called on pointers as well as values.

 For example,